Skip to main content

 • Slowed breathing (that, in severe cases, can lead to death)

-Also, although ketamine therapy is typically used on a short-term basis, it’s worth mentioning the potential adverse outcomes from long-term use, such as:
+Also, although therapeutic ketamine is typically used on a short-term basis, it’s worth mentioning the potential adverse outcomes from long-term use, such as:

 • Bladder pain or ulcers